SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **deleteAPIUsersUserID**
 > String deleteAPIUsersUserID(userID)

-Delete a user by id
+Delete a user by id.

 ### Parameters